MrHimiko/Audio-Player/README.md

 Audio player with functionality:

--play
+-play / pause / reload

--pause

--reload

--next
+-next / previous

 -playlist (songs are playing one after another, when last song on list is end, first one starts)

--previous

 -volume slider